Tense Japan holds funeral for assassinated ex-leader Abe

 TOKYO (AP) — A tense Japan prepared Tuesday for a rare and controversial state funeral for assassinated former Prime Minister Shinzo Abe, the longest-serving leader in his nation’s modern history and one of the most divisive.

-Tokyo was under maximum security, with angry protests opposing the funeral planned around the capital and nation.
-Hours before the ceremony began, dozens of people carrying bouquets of flowers queued at public flower-laying stands at nearby Kudanzaka park.
+Tokyo was under maximum security, with angry protests opposing the funeral planned.
+Hours before the ceremony, hundreds of people carrying bouquets of flowers queued at public flower-laying stands at nearby Kudanzaka park.
+Their line stretched several blocks.

-Thousands of uniformed police mobilized around the Budokan hall, where the funeral is being held, and at major train stations.
-Roads around the venue are closed throughout the day, and coin lockers at main stations were sealed for security.
-World leaders, including U.S. Vice President Kamala Harris, were in town for the funeral.

-Opponents of the state-sponsored funeral, which has its roots in prewar imperial ceremonies, say taxpayers’ money should be spent on more meaningful causes, such as addressing widening economic disparities caused by Abe’s policies.

-Prime Minister Fumio Kishida has been criticized for forcing through the costly event to honor his mentor, Abe, who was assassinated in July.
-There has also been a widening controversy about Abe’s and the governing party’s decades-long close ties with the ultra-conservative Unification Church, accused of raking in huge donations by brainwashing adherents.
-Abe’s alleged assassin reportedly told police he killed the politician because of his links to the church; he said his mother ruined his life by giving away the family’s money to the church.
+Masayuki Aoki, a 70-year-old business owner, recalls his “fist bump” with Abe when he came to Yokohama, near his home, for campaigning just days before he was killed.
+“I’m emotionally attached to him and I’ve been supporting the LDP, too,” he said.
+“I had to come to offer him flowers.”

+Masae Kurokawa, 64, who also offered Abe flowers, praised him as “a great figure who brought Japan back to the international level.”

+U.S. Vice President Kamala Harris, Indian Prime Minister Narendra Modi, Australian Prime Minister Anthony Albanese and other foreign dignitaries are among the 4,300 people attending the funeral.
+But Japan’s main political opposition parties are not; opponents say the event is a reminder of how prewar imperialist governments used state funerals to fan nationalism.

-Kishida says the longest-serving leader in Japan’s modern political history deserves a state funeral.
+Prime Minister Fumio Kishida says his mentor Abe deserves a state funeral.
 The government also maintains that the ceremony is not meant to force anyone to honor Abe.
-Most of the nation’s 47 prefectural governments, however, plan to fly national flags at half-staff and observe a moment of silence.
+Most prefectural governments, however, plan to fly national flags at half-staff and observe a moment of silence.

-Opponents say Kishida’s one-sided decision, which was made without parliamentary approval, was undemocratic, and a reminder of how prewar imperialist governments used state funerals to fan nationalism.
-The prewar funeral law was abolished after World War II.
-The only postwar state funeral for a political leader, for Shigeru Yoshida in 1967, also faced similar criticism.

-“Spending our valuable tax money on a state funeral with no legal basis is an act that tramples on the constitution,” organizer Takakage Fujita said at a protest Monday.

 Government, parliamentary and judicial representatives, including Kishida, will make condolence speeches, followed by Akie Abe.